 The composite APY is simply the blended APY you will have received at the maturity of your deposit term.

-While the 5 year TD Step Rate CD features the highest yield of any TD Bank CD, better APYs can still be found with online banks and nationally available credit unions.
+While the 5 year TD Step Rate CD features the highest yield of any TD Bank CD, it still lags the national average and considerably higher 5 year CD rates can be found with other banks and credit unions.